Alta Badia - Dolomites ItalySuedtirol

 • The tour is classified as moderate, but it should not be underestimated, as it can be very demanding in case of wind or icy snow.

-• It is recommended to be accompanied by a local alpine guide.
+• It is recommended to be accompanied by a local alpine guide and to always check the conditions.

 Difficulty